SHAVONE. On Disrupting The Internet

 Advertisement

-Part of the reason that I really wanted to write Black Internet Effect is to drive more discourse around this.
+S: Part of the reason that I really wanted to write Black Internet Effect is to drive more discourse around this.
 It's important for us to be on the Internet and for us to have a place in the ecosystem, but we need to have a seat at the table at these platforms.
 I think a lot of my viewpoint has been as both a user and as an employee, and there are ways to bridge those gaps that require work.
 I think that a lot of what needs to continue happening is more representation for us in the technology industry, in social media, in the creator economy, and at these platforms that are essentially the liaison and the conduit of what we're putting out into the world.

 If you think about a Kickstarter or a Patreon, for example, it's super important for that platform to have representation of the constituents they serve so they can better serve their needs and meet BIPOC creatives where they are.
 You can't meet someone where they are if you have no understanding of who they are, what they're going through, where they've been, and where they want to go.
 That's number one.